rDybing/PiFanControl/README.md

 Included in the repo is a rPi3B+ native binary.
 Since it controls hardware, it must be run as sudo or else it'll do absolutely nothing.
 That only took me an hour of headscratching to figure out :P

-# Pin assignment:
+## Pin assignment:

 - Power, +5V
 - Ground, any GND
 - Control, GPIO-18

-# Temperature Limits:
+## Temperature Limits:

 - Turns on at > 65'C
 - Turns off at < 63'C

-# More Information:
+## More Information:

-See https://dybings.blogspot.no for build, schematics and code walkthrough.
+See https://dybings.blogspot.no for wiring and code walkthrough.